The highest value of a part of a graph is called a local maximum.

 \[\begin{array}{rcl}\blue{f(x)}&=&\blue{x^2}\\ \green{f'(x)}&=&\green{2x}\\ \green{f'(\orange{0})}&=&0\end{array}\]

-The function must also be differentiable in point #x=\orange{c}#.
-In this course we will not look at functions that are not differentiable, but this can occur in practice.
+The function must also be differentiable at the point #x=\orange{c}#.
+In this course, we will not look at functions that are not differentiable, but this can occur in practice.

-If the derivative in a point equals zero, then the tangent line to the function is horizontal, as we can see in the following picture.
+If the derivative at a point equals zero, then the tangent line to the function is horizontal, as we can see in the picture.

 Step-by-step